-An Application was received on 8 August 2002, from Danisco A/S to amend Standard 1.3.3 of the Code to approve the use of an enzyme, hexose oxidase as a processing aid.
+FSANZ received an application on 8 August 2002, from Danisco A/S to amend Standard 1.3.3 of the Code to approve the use of an enzyme, hexose oxidase as a processing aid.
+Work on the application commenced on 13 September 2002.
 The hexose oxidase is produced, using recombinant DNA techniques, from the host yeast Hansenula polymorpha that contains the donor gene coding for hexose oxidase from the algae Chondrus crispus.